-4.5.8.2.2.1.
+- 4.5.8.2.2.1.
 RECHLORINATION PROCEDURES.
 Water mains shall be rechlorinated in accordance with the latest edition of AWWA C651 utilizing procedures approved in advance by the Utilities Engineer.
-16 hours after flushing is completed, new samples will be taken for testing in accordance with 4.5.8.2.2.
+16 hours after flushing is completed, new samples will be taken for testing in accordance with 4.5.8.2.2. - 4.5.8.2.3.

-4.5.8.2.3.
 FIRE LINE MAIN TESTING.
 The fire line main from the connection valve on the water supply main to the control valve inside the building shall be pressure tested in accordance with NFPA 13 chapter 10 and as follows.
-The pipe shall be sterilized, filled, and flushed (see 4.5.3.5.1.), and then the double check detector assembly (DCDA) is installed in the pipe.
-The DCDA and pipe must be hydrostatic pressure tested together at 200 psi for 2 hours the same as all water mains (see 4.5.8.2.1.1.).
-If the system is taken apart to add components it must be retested.
-After the fire line main passes the pressure test it shall follow the same purification test as all water mains (see section 4.5.8.2.2.).
+Backflow devices and SDCs shall be installed in the pipe following sterilization, filling, and flushing (see 4.5.3.5.1.).
+The backflow and water quality devices shall be hydrostatic pressure tested together at 200 psi for 2 hours, which is the standard for all water mains (see 4.5.8.2.1.1.).
+The system shall be retested if it is taken apart for the addition of components.
+After the fire line main passes the pressure test, it shall follow the same purification test as all water mains (see 4.5.8.2.2.).